-With school buses arriving and departing in the morning and afternoon, it is important that their access is not blocked by auto traffic.
+With several school buses arriving and departing in the morning and afternoon, it is important that their access is not blocked by auto traffic.
 To facilitate this and to maintain safety, please use the following procedures:

-Arrival/Drop-Off Procedure

-When dropping your child(ren) off at school in the morning, please pull in the front parking lot to the "drop off zone" which is outlined in yellow.
-Prior to the buses pulling into the lot student drop off is at the main entrance.
-Once the buses pull in, then student drop off is at the gym entrance.
-Staff are positioned at the drop off zone to direct traffic and to ensure all students' safety as they walk from the vehicles and buses to the building.
+Drop- Off Procedure: When dropping your child(ren) off at school in the morning, please pull in the front parking lot (the lot closest to Whipp Road).
+Students should use the sidewalk to walk from the front parking lot to the building.
+Staff members are positioned in the parking lot to direct traffic and to ensure all students' safety as they walk from the vehicles to the building.